 Environmental pollution has become a major challenge, not only in Kenya but also across the globe, especially in the era of seeking faster economic development to take care of the ballooning human population in different countries.
 The Sustainable development agenda was formulated to help achieve the balance between development and environmental protection.
 Despite the development of the comprehensive sustainable development principles, there seems to have been slow progress in their implementation especially in curbing environmental pollution.
-Kenya has only seen increase in environmental pollution across the country and this threatens not only the environment but also human beings livelihoods that rely on a healthy environment, this paper discusses how the problem of pollution can be dealt with in Kenya as a key step towards achieving sustainable development.
+Kenya has only seen increase in environmental pollution across the country and this threatens not only the environment but also human beings livelihoods that rely on a healthy environment.
+In the context of the constitutionally guaranteed right to a clean and healthy environment, this paper discusses how the problem of pollution can be dealt with in Kenya as a key step towards achieving sustainable development.